 As an independent officer of the Parliament, the Auditor-General has complete discretion in the performance or exercise of the functions or powers.
 In exercising the mandated and discretionary functions and powers, the Auditor-General is not subject to direction from anyone in relation to:

-- whether or not a particular audit is to be conducted;
+- whether a particular audit is to be conducted;

-- the way in which a particular audit is to be conducted; or
+- the way a particular audit is to be conducted; or

 - the priority to be given to any particular matter.